doctorfree/MusicPlayerPlus/README.md

     log: ~/.config/beets/import.log
 ```

-You may prefer to set `move: no` or `copy: yes` if you do not wish your
+You may prefer to set `move: no` if you do not wish your files and folders
-files to be moved or if you wish that rearrangement to be performed by
+to be moved or if you wish that rearrangement to be performed by
 copying rather than moving.
 Moving conserves disk space, copying preserves
 a libary's structure but can consume much additional disk space.
 The
 MusicPlayerPlus default preference is to move rather than copy.